Table 3. Laboratory Testing Schedule for Monitoring People With HIV Before and After Initiation of Antiretroviral Therapy

 p If random lipids are abnormal, fasting lipids should be obtained.
 Consult the American College of Cardiology/American Heart Association’s 2018 Guideline on the Management of Blood Cholesterol for diagnosis and management of patients with dyslipidemia.4

 q If random glucose is abnormal, fasting glucose should be obtained.
-HbA1C is no longer recommended for diagnosis of diabetes in people with HIV on ART (see the American Diabetes Association Guidelines).5
+HbA1C is no longer recommended for diagnosis of diabetes in people with HIV on ART (see the American Diabetes Association Guidelines(link is external)).5

 r Urine glucose and protein should be assessed before initiating TAF- or TDF-containing regimens and monitored during treatment with these regimens.